Skip to the main content.

 • Performance and employee feedback

 To prevent data leaks, the more sensitive information such as social security and address should have limited access and be password protected.
-Delegate access according to the department that needs it.
+Delegate access and database management according to the department that needs it.

 2. Invest in Formal Security Procedures and Software